tcully/instagator-ios/README.md

 # instagator-ios
-Library to make working with the instagram api easy for iOS projects
+A Swift library to make working with the instagram api easy for iOS projects